UrielZohar/esh-blog/README.md

 # In This Home Assigment We Have

-✅ Multiple laguage support with [react-i18next](https://react.i18next.com/)
+✅ Multiple laguages support with [react-i18next](https://react.i18next.com/)

 ✅ Routing support with [React Routing](https://reactrouter.com/en/main)